Romans-Sleepwalking/www.investbauska.eu/README.md

 This web-app should use:
  - Open-source visuals: fonts, icons
- - JavaScript to connect to display the map and connect to the email services.
+ - JavaScript to display the map and connect to the email services.